ybce/PalindromeChecker/README.md

 ##Deploy a new version
 Edit the file `deploy.sh` to increment the version number in all 3 commands and then run the file to build, push and set a new image.
+Please check [this](https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app) to learn about the commands and how to setup your environment.

 ##Running tests
 There are 6 unit tests in the repo.
 Run them by executing `nose2` from the top level directory.
 More unit tests could be